rushwerks/feefifofum/README.md

 ### Output
 In its default setting, `feefifofum` will only log the total number of formatted and unchanged files to the console.
-Files marked as 'unchanged' already meet the required formatting standard and therefore no changes are written to these files.
+Files marked as 'unchanged' already meet the required formatting standard.
+Therefore no changes are written to these files.

 The `--verbose` or `-v` flag can be passed to log realtime information on which files have been formatted (or are unchanged), and overall progress.
 ```shell